 The Blue Devils (13-8) dominated after halftime as Falls’ offense mysteriously disappeared in the final 16 minutes.
 Tallmadge outscored the Black Tigers 28-10 in the second half and stifled Falls for much of the afternoon.

-Tallmadge bottled up the Black Tigers (13-8) with its array of defenses and held Falls’ star Chelsea Huffman in check for much of the game.
+Tallmadge bottled up Falls with its array of defenses and held Black Tigers’ star Chelsea Huffman in check for much of the game.

 Although she finished with 16 points, nothing came easy for the standout senior guard who has scored more than 1,200 points during her career.

-Tallmadge’s star, on the other hand, was a bit more efficient.
+The Blue Devils’ star, on the other hand, was far more efficient.

 Senior guard Lizzie Bickar scored 11 of her game-high 19 points in the second half.
 As usual, she did just about everything else too.